 Want to row?
 Gentle Giant Rowing Club offers opportunities to learn and compete.

 Safety first.
 MyRWA advises you to AVOID swimming and boating for 48 hours following a heavy rain storm as pollution levels can spike due to stormwater runoff and sewer overflows.
 Check out the Daily Boating Advisory to see if it is safe.

-Opportunities abound for exploration in the 22 community watershed!
+Opportunities abound for hiking, walking, running and biking in the 21 community watershed!